pydata/xarray/doc/roadmap.rst

-Currently there are several libraries which have wrapped xarray in order to build domain-specific data structures (e.g. `xarray-multiscale <https://github.com/JaneliaSciComp/xarray-multiscale>`__.), but a general ``xarray.DataTree`` object would obviate the need for these and] consolidate effort in a single domain-agnostic tool, much as xarray has already achieved.
+Currently there are several libraries which have wrapped xarray in order to build domain-specific data structures (e.g. `xarray-multiscale <https://github.com/JaneliaSciComp/xarray-multiscale>`__.), but a general ``xarray.core.datatree.DataTree`` object obviates the need for these and] consolidates effort in a single domain-agnostic tool, much as xarray has already achieved.

 Labeled array without coordinates
 +++++++++++++++++++++++++++++++++